 If you arrive more than fifteen minutes late to an individual coaching, the situation will be treated as though you did not show.
 The hour will be forfeited and will not be rescheduled, without exception.

 Coachings cancelled less than 24 hours in advance due to any reason other than illness will not be rescheduled.
 Repeated cancellation will affect your grade for the production or class in question.
 Emergencies do arise, and it is the responsibility of each student to carry the appropriate phone numbers in order to notify the opera office, the faculty member, the student coach, or whomever is expecting you for a rehearsal during which you have an emergency and will be unavoidably delayed.
-The Opera Department number is 667–208–6575 and is equipped with an answering machine on the extension, but you must also contact your coach directly, as the office is not staffed at all times.
+The Opera Department number is 667–208–6575 and is equipped with an answering service on the extension, but you must also contact your coach directly, as the office is not staffed at all times.
 The Opera Office will publish a departmental contact list; use it when you need to speak to specific staff members.

 It is the responsibility of each student to prepare music on his or her own.
 This includes learning notes and rhythm, knowing the meaning of the text without having to refer to the score, and doing research on the dramatic context of each piece of music.
 Individual coaching may be forfeited if any of the above expectations are not met.